Garden Spot Village: Campus

 Garden Spot Village is home to approximately 1000 residents, with a minimum age requirement of 55.
-Amenities include a theater, aeroponic greenhouse, train room, and other amenities.
+Amenities include a theater,an excellent woodshop, aeroponic greenhouse, train room, and other amenities.
 Other services, such as laundry and housekeeping are available for a fee.

 Garden Spot Village offers on-campus healthcare services, including personal care, memory support, adult day services and personal at-home services.
 WellSpan Health maintains an outpatient center, the WellSpan Garden Spot Village Health Center, on campus.
 Health-care services available there include internal medicine, family medicine, obstetrics/gynecology, rehabilitation medicine, cardiology testing, pulmonary and sleep medicine, diagnostic imaging and laboratory services.

+Dedicated to Care

+Garden Spot Village is committed to excellence.
+In 2025, they received the top rating in the nation by US News and World Report for Continuing Care Retirement Communities.
+In 2024, Garden Spot Village was ranked 2nd nationally and number 1 in Pennsylvania by US News and World Report.
+This includes being ranked as one of the best nursing homes in Pennsylvania for 2024.